Patriots use team plane to help Mass., fly N95 in from China

 He called on the New England Patriots.

-The team’s private plane was on schedule to return to Boston from China on Thursday evening carrying more than one million masks critical to health care providers fighting to control the spread of the virus..
+The team’s private plane landed in Boston from China on Thursday evening carrying more than a million masks critical to health care providers fighting to control the spread of the virus..
+Members of the Massachusetts National Guard met the plane and offloaded the containers of masks onto waiting trucks for transport to warehouses for distribution.

 “The Krafts were terrific," the Republican governor said.
 "They were a phone call away and immediately went to work on the logistics associated with this and did not stop until they could make it happen.
 This was a total team effort on every level.”